-The Konmari Method - How to Easily Create a Beautiful, Tidy Home.
+The Konmari Method - How to Clean Up Your Home (and your life).
 Clothes First

 This post contains affiliate links to products that I use myself or can recommend.
 You can read about my affiliate policy here.